olivierbloch/MSFTTheThingsConferenceWorkshop/README.md

     ![IoTCentralCapture16.png](Media/IoTCentralCapture16.png)

-1. You only need the **Overview** view, then click on "Generate default dashboard(s) view."
+1. Then click on "Generate default dashboard(s) view."

     ![IoTCentralCapture17.png](Media/IoTCentralCapture17.png)

 1. You can verify that the view is as you like, adapt tiles sizes, style, and position to adapt the dashboard to your user's needs.
+You'll notice that the default overview dashboard has one of the tiles a bit off, that's a known bug of the preview :-).
 Once you are done customizing your view for the TH Sensor, click on "Save" then "Publish" to validate the device model version (device models can be edited and will automatically be versioned when you make changes and republish a revised model to the app).

     ![IoTCentralCapture18.png](Media/IoTCentralCapture18.png)